python/devguide/index.rst

 +------------------+--------------+-------------+----------------+----------------+-----------------------+

 ..
 Remember to update the end-of-life table in devcycle.rst.

+Dates in *italic* are scheduled and can be adjusted.

 The main branch is currently the future Python 3.11, and is the only branch that accepts new features.
 The latest release for each Python